Join for FREE

 The striking red cliffs of Helgoland are composed of the Bunter sandstone (Buntsandstein), which is Lower Triassic in age.
 They are 60 metres (197 feet) tall at the highest point and the sea stack, Lange Anna, at the north end of the island, is 47 metres (155 feet) high.
 A seawall has been built along the base of the cliffs, to stop the waves eroding away any more of the cliff face.
 Until 1721 there was only one island (Helgoland), but a storm destroyed the connection to the eastern part which has been known as DÃ¼ne since then.

 Areas of Interest

 Everywhere on the island birds can turn up, sometimes in very unexpected habitat.
 Mentioned here are just the most important sites.

 Most birders have small walkie-talkies.
 Like this everyone can be informed in a matter of seconds.
 Unless you're on DÃ¼ne and have to take the ferry first, you can reach every part of the island in twenty minutes (less, if the bird is really rare!)

 You can reach the island by ferry or by plane.

-Ferries run from Cuxhaven (daily all year), Hamburg, BÃ¼sum, Wedel, Bremerhaven, Wilhelmshaven and Emden.
+Ferries sail from Cuxhaven (daily all year), Hamburg, BÃ¼sum, Wedel, Bremerhaven, Wilhelmshaven and Emden.
 The ship from Hamburg is a catamaran and therefore the fastest.
 However, seawatching is much better from the slower ships.
-Planes run from Hamburg, Bremerhaven, Cuxhaven and Heide.
+Planes fly from Hamburg, Bremerhaven, Cuxhaven and Heide.

-There is plenty of accomodation on the island.
-The website of the tourist board is very helpful for finding something suitable.
+There is plenty of accommodation on the island.
+The tourist board website is very helpful for finding something suitable.

 External Links